camdecoster/camdecoster.github.io/src/content/blog/split-youtube-audio-tracks.md

 ## Get the audio

-There's a piece of software called `yt-dlp` that handles this.
+There's a piece of software called `yt-dlp{:console}` that handles this.
 It allows one to download a YouTube video (or audio in this case) from the command line.
 You can find it [here](https://github.com/yt-dlp/yt-dlp/releases) and download it for your operating system.
 With that installed, enter the following command in your terminal with the proper video id.

 ```sh
 yt-dlp -x --audio-format mp3 "https://www.youtube.com/watch?v=VIDEO_ID_HERE"